balderdashy/sails-docs/reference/anatomy/masterList.md

 # assets
 ## myApp/assets
 ### Purpose
 This is your assets folder.
 It houses all of the static files that your app will need to host.
 Feel free to create your own files and folders in here.
-Upon lifting, a file called 'newFolder.txt' could be accessed at http://localhost:1337/newFolder.txt .
+Upon lifting, a file called 'myApp/assets/newFolder/data.txt' could be accessed at 'http://localhost:1337/newFolder/data.txt' .

-The style,js, and images subdirectories are compressed and minified when you lift your app in production mode.
-Also, when you create your sails app with the --linker flag, these subdirectories and their contents are not only minified but injected into the DOM for each view that you render.

 ### More Info